background

 Transcript

-[00:11:59] And the last post is waiting for PostGIS three St transform and proge six.
-Again, notan area of expertise of mine PostGIS, but again, PostGIS Three is coming and the Continuecrunchy data here continues to produce blog posts about it.
-So if this feature is of interest to you,definitely one to check out.
+The last post is "Waiting for PostGIS 3: ST_Transform() and Proj6".
+This is from crunchydata.com.
+Again, not an area of expertise of mine PostGIS, but again, PostGIS 3 is coming and they continue to produce blog posts about it.
+So if this feature is of interest to you, definitely one to check out.

 episode_image